 - TTP (tactics, techniques, and procedures of intruders) — If you’re able to detect and prevent an attack at this level, you’re directly responding to your adversary’s behaviors, not against their tools.
 This forces them to do the most time-consuming thing possible: altogether redesign their behaviors.

 The ATT&CK matrix developed by the American corporation MITRE is another interesting classification that has more practical application and can be used in threat modeling.

 MITRE ATT&CK is an acronym for adversarial tactics, techniques, and common knowledge definition.
 It includes about 200 different kinds of adversarial behavior types and continues evolving as more data is added regularly.

 The matrix implementation allows red team members to design an integrated campaign to test various aspects of an organization’s defenses.
-Blue team members can, in turn, analyze malicious behavior as well as use PRE-ATT&CK, ATT&CK Matrix for Enterprise, and ATT&CK Mobile Profile techniques, and tools (for example, rkhunter, chkrootkit, etc.) for precise awareness — at what stage they can help within a global attack campaign.
+Blue team members can, in turn, analyze malicious behavior as well as use ATT&CK Matrix for Enterprise and ATT&CK Mobile Profile techniques, and tools (for example, rkhunter, chkrootkit, etc.) for precise awareness — at what stage they can help within a global attack campaign.